Democracy: Direct

 In Switzerland, without needing to register, every citizen receives ballot papers and information brochures for each vote (and can send it back by post).
 Switzerland has a direct democracy system and votes (and elections) are organised about four times a year; here, to Berne's citizen in November 2008 about 5 national, 2 cantonal, 4 municipal referendums, and 2 elections (government and parliament of the City of Berne) to take care of at the same time.

 Direct democracy is a political system where the citizens participate in the decision-making personally, contrary to relying on intermediaries or representatives.
+Proponents like Jean-Jacques Rousseau argue the direct approach increases legitimacy.
 A direct democracy gives the voting population the power to: